Disclaimer: Nothing's mine.

 Thank you to Darkened Void, Kit Willow, HonorVerseFan, 102xRedDragon, and Sakkiko, for all their help in the making of this.

 Aunt Petunia needs to lay off the bleach.
-Harry twisted the tap open and splashed some cold water on his face.
+Harry twisted the tap open and splashed his face with cool handfuls of liquid.
 Water gushed down the sink; the drops on his face slid down his skin in a cool trickle and dripped from his chin.
 The smell could fell a troll.

-A fist hammered against the door.
+A fist hammered against the door, rattling the shining handle.
 'Oi!'
 Dudley's voice echoed through the wood.
 'You've got a visitor.
 Come down and talk to her before Mum has a full-blown panic attack, yeah.'

 A visitor?
 Harry closed the tap and stumbled out of the bathroom.
 I'm not expecting any visitors.

-Dudley's crimson face gaped at him from the top of the stairs as he tried to scratch chocolate stains off the front of his grey hoodie.
-'Oi.'
+Dudley's crimson face gaped from the top of the stairs as scratched at the chocolate stains on the front of his grey hoodie.
+'Oi!'

 He screwed his face up.
 'You never said you knew anyone like her.
 Thought your lot were all weird like that huge man and the guy with the creepy eye.'